Jagoda222/LoLa---group-8/README.md

 ---

 ## **Contents**
-- **Notebook:** `curriculum_learning.ipynb` — Contains all steps from data preparation to model fine-tuning and evaluation.
+- **Notebook:** `calculate_measure.ipynb` — Contains all steps from data preparation to model fine-tuning and evaluation.
 - **Dependencies:** Required libraries and installation instructions.

 ---